adrian154/blog/blogposts/pathtracer-old.md

 </aside>

 ## Solving the Rendering Equation

 The job of our renderer, in a nutshell, is to solve the rendering equation.
 Unfortunately, most of the integration methods we normally use are useless here because the rendering equation is very high-dimensional; in fact, unless we place some limits on the rendering equation, the number of dimensions is **infinite**!
 Thankfully, one class of methods stands out for very high dimension problems: [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration).

-The idea behind Monte Carlo integration is simple: if we evaluate the function for random points on its domain, the average will approach the integral of the function.
+The idea behind Monte Carlo integration is simple: if we evaluate the function for random points on its domain, the average value of the samples will approach the integral of the function.
 Essentially:

 <div class="indented">